Sup2point0/Assort/Bloons/monkey knowledge.md

 - All heroes have slightly increased attack range.
 - All heroes have increased projectile speed.
-- All heroes' explosive projectiles deal +1 damage to fortified and MOAB-class bloons.
+- All heroes’ explosive projectiles deal +1 damage to fortified and MOAB-class bloons.
-- All heroes' seeking projectiles have increased turning radius.
+- All heroes’ seeking projectiles have increased turning radius.
 - All heroes attack 4% faster before Round 40 if below Level 7.
 - Hero Training cost is reduced by 10%.
 - Quincy, Gwendolin, Striker Jones and Obyn Greenfoot start each game at Level 3.
 - Quincy and Gwendolin have further increased projectile speed.
-- Captain Churchill and Striker Jones' missiles have increased explosion radius.
+- Captain Churchill and Striker Jones’ missiles have increased explosion radius.
 - Obyn Greenfoot deals +1 damage to Ceramic bloons.
 - Benjamin and Etienne cost $200 less cash.
 - Adora and Ezili deal +1 damage to MOAB-class bloons.
 - Admiral Brickell gains accelerated sea mine production at the start of every round with MOAB-class bloons.
 - Sauda and Pat Fusty have slightly further attack range.
-- All heroes' Level 10 abilities' cooldowns are reduced by 4%, and 8% at Level 20!
+- All heroes’ Level 10 abilities’ cooldowns are reduced by 4%, and 8% at Level 20!
 - Easy to Learn, Hard to Master – All heroes gain accelerated XP earning on the first 3 turns after being placed!
-- All heroes' upgrades cost 5% less!
+- All heroes’ upgrades cost 5% less!
 - All heroes earn XP 4% faster!